strugee/lazymention/README.md

 In the future the reponse will contain a URL that lets you check the status of your job, but in the meantime all you get back is a lame 2xx status code.

+## Embedding

+lazymention has an embedding API, in case you want to reuse its functionality in another Node app.
+You can access both the overall Express application or just the job submission route.

+Note: your app would have to be AGPL 3.0 or later to comply with the licensing terms, but if this is a big problem I might consider relaxing the requirements so just ping me.

+### Express application

+Available as `require('lazymention').makeApp()`.
+You need to pass three arguments.
+In order:

+1. A configurations option that contains, at minimum, a `domain` key with the appropriate value
+2. A [Bunyan][] `Logger` object (or compatible)
+3. A persistence factory function (see below)

+Not providing these options as specified will raise `AssertionError`.

+The Express app is configured to parse JSON bodies and to compress response bodies.
+You can't disable the former because it's required for anything useful to happen and you can't disable the latter because that's a bad idea.

+`req.log` is configured to be a Bunyan child log and `req.config` is set to the app's config.
+The API is mounted at `/jobs/submit`, just like the standalone daemon.

+### Express `Router`

+Available as `require('lazymention').makeRouter()`.
+You need to pass a single argument, a persistence factory function (see below).
+Not providing this argument will raise `AssertionError`.

+The Router expects certain things:

+1. A `req.body` with something useful in it (how to populate this is up to you)
+2. A Bunyan `Logger` (or compatible) available as `req.log`
+3. A configuration object available as `req.config` and containing, at minimum, a `domains` key

+Everything else is up to you.

+### Persistence layer

+To work with the embedding API you are required to provide some layer for persistence.
+You can do whatever you want in this layer; the default implementation reads and writes flat files.
+You can either reuse the default or implement your own.

+You can get to the default implementation with `require('lazymention').persistence(<path>)`.
+Calling this will return a factory function configured with the filesystem `<path>` you provided.

+If you don't want to use the default implementation, you need to write a factory function.
+This function will be passed a single parameter, a child of the  Bunyan `Logger` object you passed.
+Keep in mind that it will be invoked with a different `Logger` for each request, so connecting out to a database or whatever each and every time this is invoked is probably a terrible idea.

+When invoked, your factory function should return an object with two keys, `get` and `set`. `set` must be a function that takes a key (string), an object to set as the value of that key, and a callback with signature `(err<Error>)`. `get` must be a function that takes a lookup key and a callback with signature `(err<Error>, data<Object>)`, `data` being the object that was set with `set`.

 ## Author

 AJ Jordan <alex@strugee.net>